microsoft/fast/specs/carousel/carousel.md

 - **Next and Previous Controls:** Simple buttons [aka flippers] that allow for control of displaying the next and previous slides.

 - **Slide Picker:** A control or group of controls that allows the specific choice of slide to display, labeled as the tab list.
+The default for this can be generated using the `slotted` and `repeater` directives.

 - **Autoplay:** Allows the carousel to begin rotating through slides automatically after the carousel loads.
 Autoplay can be toggled on/off with a button, and automatically stops when any element in the carousel receives keyboard focus or is hovered over.